contemplata/contemplata/README.md

 # Contemplata

-*Contemplata* is an annotation tool developed specifically for the purpose of the [Temporal@ODIL][temporal-odil] project.
+*Contemplata* is a web-based annotation tool developed specifically for the purpose of the [Temporal@ODIL][temporal-odil] project.
 The ultimate goal of this project is to annotate a portion of the [ANCOR][ancor] spoken French corpus with semantic (more precisely, temporal) information.
-To this end, Contemplata allows:
+To this end, Contemplata
+allows:

 * Merging/splitting speech turns into syntactically coherent units,
 * Removing (either automatically or manually) selected expressions, uninteresting from the semantic point of view (e.g., social obligations-related expressions)
-* Correcting constituency trees, obtained with a syntactic parser plugged into Contemplata,
+* Correcting constituency trees, obtained with a syntactic parser plugged into Contemplata (it can be thus used as a purely syntactic annotation tool, regardless of its temporal annotation functionnalities),
 * Annotating temporal entities on top of the syntactic structures,
 * Linking the entities with temporal relations.